Not to flex, but our clients are so extra.

-Most jurisdictions (with some notable exceptions) are traditional, in their approach.
+Most jurisdictions are traditional, in their approach.
 When PDGP came to us with the idea for their new vehicle, we saw this as an opportunity to try something different and domiciled the fund on a custom anarchy Minecraft server with sophisticated griefing protections (at invest.jurisdictioncraft.xyz).
 Prospective investors were whitelisted for the server and subsequently forced into spectator mode, upon the first and final close (to protect their limited liability status).

 Initially, the plan was just to slip into prospective LP’s DMs on Insta, but we got shadowbanned (appeal is ongoing) so we quickly moved to “plan b”.
 In less than 2 weeks, we completed investor outreach, managing the entire process through a combination of LinkedIn connection requests and InMails.

 3. DUE DILIGENCE AND REPORTING

 The data room was hosted on Fortnite with onsite due diligence conducted during Llama-Rama, a Rocket League / Fortnite cross over event, with live music performed by LA-based producer and EDM star Slowpalace, featuring tracks from his latest EP.

 Reporting for LPs that pass the vibe check is managed on TikTok, with investors able to access quarterly reporting through their For You page.